luavixen/Patella/README.md

 ```

 ### 4. Cleaning up
+Unlike other reactivity libraries, there is no way to "clean up" Luar's reactivity functionality.
+Observing an object is a non-reversible operation and there is no way to remove/detach computed tasks.
+Additionally, there is no global scope or other nonsense, just let things go out of scope:
 ```javascript
 // To demonstrate how computed tasks and reactive objects are garbage collected, lets create some!